Khalil-Bchir/TP_deploy_k8s/README.md

 Certainly!
-Here's the full README content in one block:
+Here's the enhanced README content in one code cell:

 ```markdown
 # Minikube Kubernetes Deployment for rancher-demo